mor4thii/dotfiles/README.md

 My dotfiles shared between machines.
 This will generally produce a Catppuccin-themed workspace with the tools I use every day.

 The terminal emulator I use is Ghostty, the shell is zsh.
 I opted out of oh-my-zsh in favor of having more control.
 Thus I use starship.rs as prompt and zap for plugin management.

-I use taskwarrior and timewarrior for keeping track of things at work.

 I currently migrate to neovim as my editor of choice.

-In my work toolchain I use sdkman and nvm to manage JVM and JS versions and I prefer pnpm over npm or yarn for dependency management in JS.
-I use brew to install stuff there, as well.

 ## TODO
-- Better job at deduplicating work and private zshrc
+- Better job at de-duplicating work and private `.zshrc` file

 ## Supported tools

-In no particular order...
+Shared configs that are the same on every machine are just the following.

+- ghostty
+- nvim
-- Ghostty
+- starship

+On my private machines, I have configuration for these tools.

-- zsh
+- electron
-  - sdkman
+- git
-  - nvm
+- kzones
-  - pnpm
+- plasma
-  - brew
+- profile
-  - zap
+- ssh-priv

+On my work machine, I use these tools in addition to the shared list above.

-- starship.rs
+- git-work
-- taskwarrior
+- ideavim
-- timewarrior
+- profile-work
-- neovim
+- ssh-work
-- ssh
+- task
-- Plasma/kzones
+- timew

 ## Tools I like

-There are some more tools that I like to use on a daily basis.
+There are some more tools that I like to use on a daily basis, but that have no dedicated configuration to share between machines.
-From this list, we can install fd, fzf, rg, thefuck, and tldr using `pacman`.
+From this list, we can install `fd`, `fzf`, `rg`, `thefuck`, and `tldr` using `pacman`.

 - [fd](https://github.com/sharkdp/fd)
 - [fzf](https://github.com/junegunn/fzf)